ETM2097/Advent-of-Code-2025/INCLUDE/README.md

-# Implementation of HashMap and Graph for Advent of Code 2025: Day 11
+# Implementation of HashMap and Graph for Advent of Code 2025:
 This document describes the implementation details of the `HashMap` and `Graph`.
 Both classes are templated to allow for flexibility in key and value types.
-The implementations build upon concepts learned in previous days, with specific adaptations to meet the requirements of Day 11.
+The implementations build upon concepts learned in previous days, with specific adaptations to meet the requirements of Day 11, as it was the last day we worked on.

-As we tried to make them as reusable as possible, as we believe in code reusability, those classes ended up being quite bigger than expected.
-So we decided to approach this README as if it was a user comprehesive guide, explaining the main features of each class and the decisions we made during the implementation.
-Get ready for a long read!
+We tried to make our code as reusable as possible.
+While this made the classes a bit larger than expected, we believe it was worth it.
+Think of this README as a complete user guide: we’ll cover the main features and explain why we built things the way we did.
+Grab a coffee—this is going to be a long read!

 # Index